ChrisLitfin/install_ca/README.md

 # install_ca
-An installation script for a basic installation of CollectiveAccess on Linux
+An installation script for a basic installation of CollectiveAccess (currently Linux-only)

 This script will install and configure all the files and software dependancies need to run a Linux-based webserver for the current versions of CollectiveAccess Providence 1 and Pawtucket 2.
 This process may take a long time, and will use a LOT (several gigabytes; we're installing and updating a lot of packages) of internet.
 You may want to get a book.
 And unlimited internet.